 In some instances, Medicare also pays for part-time health aides and nursing care, as well as occupational, speech, and physical therapy.

 It may also cover wheelchairs, bandages, and other medical supplies.
+It also helps to have a medicare beneficiary identifier added to your plan to help your overall health and protection.

 Understanding the Parts of Medicare